lolvOid/svgfusion/docs/docs/api-reference.md

 # API Reference

-SVGFusion provides a programmatic API for converting SVG files to React and Vue components.
+Use SVGFusion in your Node.js applications to convert SVG files into React and Vue components.
+Works great with complex SVGs, gradients, and Figma exports.

 ## Installation